Scottish Terriers in Stories and Fables

 'Scotty in Gumnutland'

-May Gibbs, Australia's first female cartoonist, created the character, 'Scotty', based on her real life companion dogs kept in her later life.
-Born in 1877, May immigrated to Australia at a very early age.
+May Gibbs, Australia's first female cartoonist, created the character, 'Scotty', based on the companion dogs May kept in her later life.
+Born in 1877, May immigrated to Australia at an early age.
 The daughter of an artist, May was an only child who spent much of her young life observing the beauty of the Australian bush.
-Her wild imagination created a wonderfully idyllic place she called 'Gumnut Land'.
+Her wild imagination created the wonderfully idyllic place she called 'Gumnut Land'.
 Its occupants included not only characters like koala bears, but also various 'Gumnut Fairies', her most famous being 'Snugglepot' and Cuddlepie' who lived within the gumnuts of gum trees.

 5 'Gumnut Fairies are featured in the attached picture looking at 'Scotty'.
-This charming book is about a little Scottie dog who runs away from home, and finds himself in Gumnut Land where meets many new friends including Snugglepot and Cuddlepie.
-Many other characters that May Gibbs made famous throughout her series of books, also lived in Gumnut Land.
+This charming book is about a Scottish Terier dog who runs away from home and finds himself in Gumnut Land where meets many new friends including Snugglepot and Cuddlepie.
+There were 2 of the characters that May Gibbs made famous throughout her series of books, who lived in Gumnut Land.

 In 1955, May Gibbs was appointed Member of the British Empire (MBE) in acknowledgement of her important contribution to Australian children's literature.